wakkadojo/pynda/README.md

 Dependencies: [Boost](http://www.boost.org/) development libraries, Python (versions 2 or 3, for pynda)

-Last README update: 7/23/2015 (some functionaly may have changed)

 ## Building the simulation

 We use cmake to compile and link.
 The simplest way to compile the simulation is to create a build directory and run cmake /path/to/source/CMakeLists.txt, then run make.